 Have you ever wondered what it would be like to actually live in outer space?
 We all must have, at some point in our lives, wondered about the great expanse of space and the vast emptiness beyond it.
 The ISS is a place in outer space where you can actually live and carry out exciting experiments that can change the world and potentially save thousands of lives!

 The International Space Station (ISS) is a place where astronauts live and carry out experiments.
-It is the world’s largest spacecraft that is in constant orbit.
+It is the world’s largest spacecraft that is in a constant orbit.
 You can also think of it as a habitable artificial satellite.

 The ISS is the single costliest thing ever made by humanity with an estimated price tag of about 140 -160 billion dollars.
 It was possible to construct the ISS due to the joint international partnership made between the top 5 space agencies in the world.
 The European Space Agency (ESA), Russian Corporation for Space Activities (Roscosmos), Japan Aerospace eXploration Agency (JAXA), Canadian Space Agency (CSA) and of course, America’s National Aeronautics and Space Administration (NASA).